geeknerd/geeknerd.github.io/_posts/2018-9-15-bash-productivity.md

 find . -mindepth 1 -type d -not -empty -printf '%P\n' | sort
 {% endhighlight %}

-To find files with certain sizes (larger/smaller than)
-{% highlight shell %}
-find . -maxdepth 1 -type f -name "*.csv" -size -11M  # +11M for greater than
-# M for megabytes, G for Gigabytes, k for kilobytes, etc.
-{% endhighlight %}

 ##### How to know your commands better.
 Navigation in a local environment with a lot of ```.bashrc``` options might be easy.
 However, it is not that accessible in most cases where you need to work on a remote Linux environment.
 How to navigate on the black-green screen largely categorizes your productivity level.
 Here are some commands that are either well-known or well-used.
 {% highlight shell %}